fenixkz/rl_journey/ReadMe.md

 - 📊 **Results and visualizations** showing algorithm performance
 - 🔄 **Progressive learning path** from simple to advanced methods

+> Please read `theory.md` using good MarkDown interpreter, vscode does a good joob parsing markdown files.
+Native github parsing is not fully compatible.

 ## Who is this for?

 - **Students** learning RL for the first time